General Rules of Paddle Tennis

 4. First Serve: The player who wins the serve choice will start the game by serving from behind the baseline.

-Also Read General Rules of Hillclimbing Sport
+Also Read General Rules of AFLX

 Scoring System